Welcome to my website!

 Woman's Ties to Two Worlds

-Bonnet Strings is about leaving the Amish and my subsequent struggle to find my way in the outside world.
+Bonnet Strings is about leaving the Amish and my struggle to find my way in the outside world.
 I first left my community when I was twenty years old, and I landed at the YWCA in Burlington, Vermont.
 I reveled in my newfound freedom, established a social life, and began dating.
 I met a Yankee toymaker and peddler, David, who was eager to learn everything he could about the Amish, and he was willing to help me sort out the complexities of my new world.

 The Yankee Peddler on Church Street in Burlington, Vermont